 isSafariDefaultBrowser, and when it sees any other web browser it will open the below dialog.
 Apple is thus able to prompt the users of other web browsers to set Safari as their default browser.

-The plug-in says it support an Internet media type (MIME) called application/apple-default-browser.
+The plug-in says it supports an Internet media type (MIME) called application/apple-default-browser.
 Meaning that the plug-in will only be invoked if the web browser comes across this media type.
 However, poking at the plug-in with this content type does nothing.
-Nor have I found any product or website from Apple that seem to use this plug-in.
+Nor have I found any product or website from Apple that seems to use this plug-in.

-Its hard to say when the plug-in is intended to be used.
-However, the it smells suspiciously like a solution to an internal problem that should have been resolved in another way.
+It’s hard to say when the plug-in is intended to be used.
+However, it smells suspiciously like a solution to an Apple-internal problem that should have been resolved in another way.

 The current version of the plug-in differs from Mac to Mac with the same operating system version and update level.
-There is no clear reason behind this.
+There’s no clear reason behind this.

 The plug-in can safely be disabled by users.
-As it is only used to promote the Safari web browser when Apple feels like it, users should not see any disadvantages to disabling or even removing it.
+As its only used to promote the Safari web browser when Apple feels like it, users should not see any disadvantages to disabling or even removing it.